 - Social Justice

-All of these pathways have been designed by individual students in collaboration with our academics.
-You’re free to pursue your interests, whatever they might be: if one of the above pathway titles doesn’t reflect your passions and goals, then we’ll help you design one that meets your needs.
+The pathway titles listed above were designed by individual students in collaboration with our academics.
+You’re free to pursue your interests, whatever they might be: if one of the above pathway titles doesn’t reflect your passions and goals, we’ll help you design one that meets your needs.

-Explore the modules you might study on a selection of Specialist Interest pathways:
+Explore example modules you may study on a Specialist Interest pathway: